wp-plugins/wp-photo-album-plus/readme.txt

 WordPress developers Codex page and more specifically at the section about themes and plugins.

 == Changelog ==
+= 2.3.2 =
+* This release is there because 2.3.1 was not correctly packed.

 = 2.3.1 =

 = Bug fixes =
 * IMPORTANT FIX RELEASE
 Fix for missing file extensions.
 Go to upload or import page to fix it.

 = 2.3.0 =